sandialabs/chama/documentation/developers.rst

 Software development
 ======================================

-The following section includes information on where to find resources associated with the Chama software project, including the GitHub repository, the Python Package Index (PyPI), software tests,
+The following section includes information on resources associated with the Chama software project, including the GitHub repository, the Python Package Index (PyPI), software tests,